- Who determines the market value of a property?

 - A lawsuit

-There are 3 common approaches, or appraisal methods, used by appraisers to establish property value.
-After thorough exercise of all 3, a final value estimate is correlated.
-When evaluating single-family, owner-occupied properties, the Sales Comparison Approach is heavily weighted by an appraiser.
+There are three common approaches, or methods, used by appraisers to establish property value.
+After reviewing the result of each of the three methods, a final valuation is entered by the appraiser.
+For single-family, owner-occupied properties, the Sales Comparison Approach is by far the most-used method.

 - Cost Approach – A formula is used to obtain the property value: Land value (vacant) added to the cost to reconstruct the appraised building as new on the date of value, less accrued depreciation the building suffers in comparison with a new building.